 Same with cryptocurrency: it does not have to be backed by anything to be valuable or have intrinsic value.
 Like fiat in its history, cryptocurrencies present some crucial advantages that are hard to ignore in terms of the modern banking systems.

 Additionally, Gold and silver aren't backed by anything yet they are valuable all around the world and even traded.

 Although cryptocurrencies are not fully integrated into the modern day society all-over, that is not to mean they will not.
 In addition to their currently limited economy, there are real tech, social and political and economical challenges to overcome to make cryptocurrencies globally acceptable and popular.

 That said, every cryptocurrency project is not always a Ponzi or a zero-sum or win-lose game.
 Instead, most are a win-win where holders win from an increase in demand in a real market.

 3. Cryptocurrencies always prioritize anonymity

-High privacy and security is not always equal to anonymity.
-There is also a confusion between anonymity and pseudonymity.
+High privacy and security are not always equal to anonymity.
+There is also confusion between anonymity and pseudonymity.
 Cryptocurrencies use the latter where it is hard to reveal the user's identity.
 However, the transactions are secured by cryptography and the public addresses made public in a public network.